Environmental Working Group: Dirty Dozen

 The EWG promotes an annual list ranking pesticide residues on fruits and vegetables called the "Dirty Dozen", though it does not give readers context on what amounts regulatory agencies consider safe.
 The list cautions consumers to avoid conventional produce and promotes organic foods.

 Scientists have stated that the list significantly overstates the risk to consumers of the listed items and that the methodology employed in constructing it "lacks scientific credibility" and "may be intentionally misleading."
 A 2011 study showed that the items on the list had safe levels of chemical residue or none at all.
 A 2011 analysis of the USDA's PDP data by Steve Savage found that 99.33% of the detectable residues were below EPA tolerance and half of the samples contained less than a hundredth those levels.

 PFAS regulation advocacy

 Since the early 2000s, EWG has been advocating for increasing regulations on the use of per- and polyfluoroalkyl substances (PFAS).
 EWG has collaborated with the Social Science Environmental Health Research Institute (SSEHRI) at Northeastern University to publish a map showing detections of PFAS in water samples across the USA.

 Sunscreens

 In July 2008, the EWG published an analysis of over 900 sunscreens.
 The report concluded that only 15% of the sunscreens met the group's criteria for safety and effectiveness.
 It called on the FDA to require that manufacturers provide more detailed information about the level of sun protection provided for both UVA and UVB radiation.
 Representatives of the sunscreen industry called the 2008 sunscreen report inaccurate.
-Commenting on the 2010 sunscreen report, Zoe Draelos, a consulting professor at Duke University and Fellow of the American Academy of Dermatology, said the group had made unfair "sweeping generalizations" about newer chemicals (such as oxybenzone) in its report and that its recommended products were based only on "very old technology" such as zinc oxide and titanium dioxide.